yevgeniyvaleyev/Recipster/server/README.md

-# Lister dev server
+# Recipster dev server

-This is a simple dev server for Lister app.
+This is a simple dev server for Recipster app.
 It allows using API which have cross-origin resource sharing restrictions (cors).

 # Installation